iavorskyi/my-docs/convention.md

 ```

 # Pull request
-**[name]:** must explain the reason it was created and shortly describe the issue it has to resolve; must start with a capital letter;
+**[name]:** explain the reason it was created and shortly describe the issue it has to resolve
+- name must start with a capital letter;
+- must be linked to the issue that related with this PR
+- must be requested code reviewers
+- squash the commits before merging with main